 - Being ambiguous – A survey has to address a specific goal.
 Your client shouldn’t just ask random questions and expect to find value in the results.
 Advise your client to set a goal, plan and then ask relevant questions.
 Also, remind your clients that surveys aren’t the time to be vague.
 They need to ask questions that will help them learn exactly what they want to know.
 Confusing questions will hurt participation and the value of the data they receive.

-- Expecting something for nothing — If your client is struggling to get customer survey participation, you may want to suggest that they offer an incentive for completing the survey, like a discount on a future purchase or entry for a chance to win a larger prize.
-Customers may be more likely to participate if they get something in return for taking the time to provide their feedback.
+- Expecting something for nothing – If your client is struggling to get customer survey participation, you may want to suggest that they offer an incentive for completing the survey, like a discount on a future purchase or entry for a chance to win a larger prize.
+In addition, customers may be more likely to participate if they get something in return for taking the time to provide feedback.

-- Keeping it all business — There’s no reason why taking a survey has to be drudgery.
-Consider ways to help your clients gamify the survey or add images or animation that can make the survey a more pleasant experience, while still reflecting the client’s brand image.
+- Keeping it all business – There’s no reason why taking a survey has to be drudgery.
+Consider ways to help your clients gamify the survey or add images or animation to make the survey a more pleasant experience while still reflecting the client’s brand image.

 What is a Good Survey Response Rate?

-Unless the survey’s goal is only to address individual customers’ immediate concerns, it’s important to collect data that represents a significant portion of your client’s customer base.
-It would be illogical to base employee performance reviews, buying decisions, operational changes, or other business decisions on the feedback from just a few customers.
+Unless the survey’s goal is only to address individual customers’ immediate concerns, collecting data representing a significant portion of your client’s customer base is essential.
+For example, it would be illogical to base employee performance reviews, buying decisions, operational changes, or other business decisions on feedback from just a few customers.

-Averages across all industries, according to data compiled in this infographic shared by SurveyAnyplace puts the response rate for in-person surveys at 57 percent, email surveys at about 30 percent, online surveys at 29 percent and in-app surveys at 13 percent.
+According to data compiled in this infographic shared by SurveyAnyplace, averages across all industries put the response rate for in-person surveys at 57 percent, email surveys at about 30 percent, online surveys at 29 percent, and in-app surveys at 13 percent.

-Using the average can be useful, but it’s more important for your client to evaluate their results and determine benchmarks that help them know when they’ve received feedback from a relevant number of responses from their customer base.
-Avoiding common mistakes can help them get the number of responses they need.
+Using the average can be helpful, but it’s more important for your client to evaluate their results and determine benchmarks that help them know when they’ve received feedback from a relevant number of responses from their customer base.
+In addition, avoiding common mistakes can help them get the number of answers they need.